Billo-Guides/billo-guides.github.io/README.md

-# PS!
-Wi-Fi
+# Guides
-Test repository for the PS!
-Wi-Fi GitHub site.
+Repository for RNG abuse guides by Billo.

 ## Credits